chihebnabil/ya-copilot/README.md

 This extension contributes the following settings:

-- `ya-copilot.apikey`: Your Copilot API key
+- `ya-copilot.apikey`: Your Anthropic API key
-- `ya-copilot.model`: Anthropic model to use
+- `ya-copilot.model`: Anthropic model to use default to `claude-3-5-sonnet-20240620`
-- `ya-copilot.maxTokens`: Max tokens to use
+- `ya-copilot.maxTokens`: Max tokens to use default to `512`
-- `ya-copilot.edgeCases`: Include the edge cases in the responce
+- `ya-copilot.edgeCases`: Include the edge cases in the responce default to `false`
-- `ya-copilot.deepExplanation`: Include the deep explanation in the responce for the complex parts
+- `ya-copilot.deepExplanation`: Include the deep explanation in the responce for the complex parts default to `false`
-- `ya-copilot.commonIgnoredFolders`: Patterns to ignore when generating the file tree for the prompt in order to avoid having a really long input prompt, if .gitignore was not available
+- `ya-copilot.commonIgnoredFolders`: Patterns to ignore when generating the file tree for the prompt in order to avoid having a really long input prompt, if .gitignore was not available default to `[".git", ".github", "node_modules", "out", "dist", "vendor", ".vscode-test", ".vscode", "build"]`
-- `ya-copilot.debug`: Enable debug mode (show the full prompt in the chatbox)
+- `ya-copilot.debug`: Enable debug mode (show the full prompt in the chatbox) default to `false`

 ## Development